U.S. Sugar: History

 In 1983, the company formed an Employee stock ownership plan (ESOP) in an attempt to go private.
 U.S. Sugar borrowed millions in long-term debt to create the ESOP.
-Some shareholders did not sell out believing the price per share to be too low triggering a class action law suit.
+Some shareholders did not sell out believing the price per share to be too low triggering a class action lawsuit.

 The ESOP and Mott group of owners in October 1987 offered $80 per share for the other 110,000 voting shares held by 500 public shareholders.
 This took the company private and reduced its reporting costs.

-Most of South Bay Growers was closed down on September 4, 1994 after four out of five prior years of losses including 10 million in 1994.
+Most of South Bay Growers was closed down on September 4, 1994, after four out of five prior years of losses including 10 million in 1994.
 South Bay's salad processing plant with customers like McDonald's and Burger King and 146 employees would continue to operate while seeking new ownership.

 Big sugar moved in the early 1990s to mechanical cane harvesters.
 The displaced cane field workers filed a class action lawsuit in which the company paid $5 million plus in 1998.
 In 2004, U.S. Sugar closed a mill and laid off workers.
 Its Bryant mill was closed in 2007.

 In February 2008, the corporation, CEO Robert Buker, Chairman William S. White and his family and Charles Stewart Mott Foundation were sued by employees claiming that they were not getting full value for the ESOP stock given two bids for the company stock for amounts more than ESOP redemption were offered by outside parties.
 Employees alleged that the Gaylon Lawrence family agro-conglomerate offered $293 per share for the company twice, once in August 2005 and in January 2007.
 The Company stated that the offer (approximately $500 million) was well below market value—which was proved to be the case when the State of Florida publicly offered to buy US Sugar for $2 billion in 2008.